December 7, 2021 at 7pm ET - Annual Awards Gala (Virtual)

-Please mark your calendars for the annual awards gala, which we currently plan to host in person in Washington, D.C., on November 30, 2021, in conjunction with the ACI’s annual Foreign Corrupt Practices Act conference.
+Mark your calendars, and register, for the annual awards gala, which will be held virtually at 7pm ET on December 7, 2021.
 The Awards Program recognizes women and men and groups who have enhanced white collar practice while making the field more diverse and equitable, or who otherwise have used their platforms to support women in the practice.
 In addition, this year WWCDA will give a new award that was announced at the 2020 Awards Gala to honor the late U.S. Supreme Court Justice Ruth Bader Ginsburg: The Justice Ruth Bader Ginsburg Outstanding Student Award.
 The award will be given annually to a female law student who is in the final year of her legal education and who best exemplifies Justice Ginsburg’s commitment to excellence, perseverance, resilience, extraordinary work ethic, and tireless efforts to ensure justice for all in the eyes of the law.
+Learn more.

 Maintaining and Strengthening Our Connections